Game of Thrones theme tune: everything you need to know about Ramin Djawadi’s epic score

-Game of Thrones Season 8 is nearly upon us, so here’s a closer look at Ramin Djawadi’s famous soundtrack for the HBO fantasy series.
-What the theme is called, which instrument plays it – and all your other questions on the epic score answered.
+Game of Thrones Season 8 is nearly upon us, so here’s a closer look at Ramin Djawadi’s famous soundtrack for the HBO fantasy series – from the name of the theme to the instrument that takes a starring role.

 It has won a Primetime Emmy for Outstanding Music Composition, two ASCAP Awards and was nominated for a Grammy.
 In fact, it is so popular that producers decided to create a Game of Thrones Live Concert Experience, which toured the US, UK and Canada last year.